Charlie Harper (Two and a Half Men): Aftermath

-Following his death, Charlie has been frequently mentioned by his surviving (though very few) loved ones.
+Following his funeral, Charlie has been frequently mentioned by his surviving (though very few) loved ones.
 It tends to be in a disrespectful manner and secrets and previously unknown details about his life emerge.

 After his funeral his ashes are delivered and Alan decides to spread them on the beach but spills them after being scared at seeing Walden Schmidt at the window, soaking wet.
 In "Those Fancy Japanese Toilets", Charlie is shown to have kept a private journal.
 He kept it in a safe deposit box at the bank, and after he died, the bank contacted his mother about it.
 She gives the journal to Alan, who becomes fascinated with it, as the entries give an insight to a whole new side of Charlie that he never saw before.
 It is revealed that Charlie had postulated about the various causes of his death, including liver failure and being pushed in front of a bus, and that he questioned his condescending behavior towards women.
 It's revealed that when Charlie first met his nephew Jake, he believed that he was to have a bright future ahead of him, but secretly thought he was not Alan's biological son (implied by him to Alan years prior).
 It is also hinted that, despite all the criticism and abuse, he actually idolized his brother and missed him when he moved in with Lyndsey, however he knew at the same time that he would be back "before long".

 In "Thank You for the Intercourse", Walden redecorates the house and therefore donates Charlie's piano to an orphanage.
 Alan suffers a mental breakdown, after realizing how much he misses Charlie and starts to act like him because of it, even picking up women with much success.
 Jake and Walden are worried about Alan's strange behavior and Walden then brings Alan to a mental institution after tricking him into believing that they were going for a trip to Las Vegas and that he stayed at the Bellagio penthouse suite.